martin-brennan/writing.martin-brennan.com/_posts/2016-01-01-2016-goals-and-sub-goals.md

 oc: true
 ---

-Last year, I wrote a post called 2015 Goals and Sub-Goals, in which I outlined five goals I had for the year and ways in which I could achieve them.
+<span class="first-letter">L</span>ast year, I wrote a post called 2015 Goals and Sub-Goals, in which I outlined five goals I had for the year and ways in which I could achieve them.
 Happily, I did achieve most of them, and I’ve got another set for 2016 as well.
 First I’ll go over the ones from last year.

 <!--more-->